jeremytammik/ExportSymbolInstanceGeo/README.md

 Notes:

-- If the instance has sub-elements, skip it.
+- If the instance has nested sub-elements, skip it.
 - Work only on the currently selected element (obviously, it will be modified to work on all elements later).
 - Need to support all types of faces (just triangulate them using `face.Triangulate(LevelOfDetail)`).
 - No need to support other types of geometries (PolyLine, Point, Curve, ...).
 Just Solid and Mesh.